 - Promote the university in a consistent manner by allowing only uses by officially licensed vendors and on quality products.

-- Create revenues to fund student scholarships.
+- Create revenues to fund student success.

 Associate Athletic Director